b1tdust/xtranslate/README.md

 # xTranslate

 this is just a very simple hackeable python script that translates selected text (or from clipboard) and show the result as a notification.
-It works using **xsel**, [translate-shell](https://github.com/soimort/translate-shell) and **libnotify**
+It works using **xsel**, [translate-shell](https://github.com/soimort/translate-shell) and **libnotify**.

+### tested on arch linux x64 with gnome-shell 3.26.1

 ## dependencies
 * translate-shell